 Occupational Therapists (OTs) address "skills for the job of living".
-For children, some of these skills are:
+For children, some of these include:

 fine motor skills (including handwriting)

 Mastering these skills enable children to participate in the “occupations” of their lives:

 OTs are specially trained to provide a "just right challenge" to maximize progress AND success, which promotes positive sense of self, which is critical for future independence, and social and emotional wellness.